What is a heat wave? Causes, impacts and how to stay safe

 Where do heat waves occur?

 Heat waves are not just confined to the areas we usually think of as hot.
 Heat waves can occur anywhere high-pressure air settles.
-This still creates an environment that can form a heat dome.
+Persistent hot areas appear on every continent except for Antarctica.

-How do I know when to expect a heat wave?
+How to know when to expect a heat wave

-The best way to know when to expect a heat wave is by tuning to the national weather service and understanding what their issues and warnings mean.
+The best way to know when to expect a heat wave is by tuning to the National Weather Service and understanding what their warnings mean.

 Heat waves can be one of the most threatening weather phenomena.
 This is due to the fact that heat waves not only have high temperatures but also high levels of humidity.
 Humidity hinders the body's ability to sweat; the higher the humidity the hotter the day feels.